 2.2 System Testing

 System testing is generally conducted after Unit Testing.
 The objective of System Testing is to evaluate compliance of an integrated application with its requirements.
-During this stage engineers usually encounter issues which appear when the system has been integrated.

 2.2.2 Testing Procedure

 2.2.3 Types of System Testing